Blogs

 • Legal Officer

-6. Integrated MBL-LLM/MBA-LLM: It is generally a three-year double degree integrated course with a specialisation in business law.
-Some career opportunities after MBL-LLM/MBA-LLM are:
+6. Integrated MBL-LLM / MBA-LLM: This is a three-year dual degree with a specialisation in business law.

 • Law Officer